thavag-kr/elk-report-dashboard/README.md

 Some sample report files and config files are provided.

-Also the docker compose uses a custom docker images that are hosted in scrsregistry.
+Also the docker compose uses a custom docker images that are hosted in dockerhub.
-You would need to have acccess to scrscontainer registry.

 Please use the Docker files if you need to create your own image, they are provided under each service folder.

-Run
-1. $ az login
-2. $ az acr login -n scrscontainerregistry

 To Start elasticsearch and Kibana: